 If it’s not football season, then it must be time for NASCAR.
 The NASCAR Hall of Fame appropriately resides in the heart of the Queen City, as NASCAR roots were first planted on the Charlotte Speedway in 1949.
 Today, the Charlotte Motor Speedway sits outside Charlotte and hosts a few races each year (including the Coca-Cola 500 on Memorial Day Weekend!)

-One pro of living in Charlotte that residents mention over and over again is the location.
+One benefit of living in Charlotte that residents mention over and over again is the location.
 Outdoor adventures are no exception here.
 Charlotte is just a few hours from both the beach and the mountains.
-However, there are also a few outdoor sites even closer to the city that are worth noting.
+Wilmington, NC on the ocean is 3.5 hours away.
+Asheville, NC in the mountains is closer - at little over two hours.
+Other closer-in places to adventure deserve mentioning.

 Until now, the Bechtler's collection was privately held by the Bechtler family of Switzerland.
 Since the Bechtler opened on January 2, 2010, their impressive collection has been enhancing the cultural and intellectual life of Charlotte.